Email Marketing and Bloggers

 - Limited options with Forms builder (high HTML knowledge required to really customize)

 - 3,000 subscribers: $49/month

 - 5,000 subscribers: $79/month

 - 8,000 subscribers: $99/month

 Again, do your research before selecting.
 Ask fellow bloggers for their input and their advice.
-There are a lot of affiliate programs for these and it can lead to some biased opinions.
+It can be a headache to switch providers down the road (I’m speaking from experience here!)